Fish factory: Product demand and pollution

 Global demand for seafood has seen a steady increase over the years, this increasing demand has led to an increase in fish processing and demand from fish factories.
 The high global demand for seafood production has generated large quantities of fish waste most commonly in the form of fish discards.
-Some fish species contain large portions that are non-edible; after processing 20%-70% of a fish’s overall weight is discarded and becomes waste which contributes to the high levels of unavoidable fish waste derived from fish processing in factories.
-The total annual production of fish in any given year is used to estimate the expected fish waste produced, in 2016 it was estimated that 73 million tons of fish were produced and based on that statistic it was estimated that the waste produced that year was 52-80 million tons.
+Some fish species contain large portions that are non-edible; after processing 20%-70% of a fish's overall weight is discarded and becomes waste which contributes to the high levels of unavoidable fish waste derived from fish processing in factories.
+The total annual production of fish in any given year is used to estimate the expected fish waste produced.
+In 2016, it was estimated that 73 million tons of fish were produced worldwide.
+Based on that statistic, it was estimated that the waste produced that year was between 52-80 million tons.
 The large quantities of fish waste produced annually are a result of the growing demand from the global market for the production of millions of tons of fish every year.

 The fish processing industry utilizes a considerable amount of energy and contributes to various global waste issues.
-The consumption of energy used to operate machinery in fish factories and transport products produces carbon emotions and gracious pollutants.
+The consumption of energy used to operate machinery in fish factories and transport products produces carbon emissions and pollutants.
 The processing of fish results in both liquid and solid fish wastes in addition to contaminated water.
 Fish waste is often discarded in landfills and into coastal waters.
 Improper mitigation of waste and pollutant emotions from fish processing contributes to global warming and impacts local ecosystems.
 The dumping practices for solid and liquid fish waste by fish factories in particular carry damaging effects for local environments.
 Dumping can alter natural food webs and contribute to increased levels of carbon and nitrogen present in an ecosystems.
 Coastal dumping in particular can increase oxygen consumption and negatively impacting biodiversity in the ocean and reducing the density of key organisms like benthos, plankton and nekton.

 Landfilling and dumping are common methods for the disposal of seafood by-products, generally these methods are regulated or restricted to some extent in most countries, but they are not applied uniformly across the fish processing industry and fish factories.
 Small scale and remote factories can receive exemptions from landfilling restrictions and regulations due to convenience based on their location and lower output of waste in relation to larger facilities.
 Fish waste has the potential to impact local environments and marine environments, this potential is the reason why countries and unions create regulations to manage waste and reduce potentially harmful waste practices.
 Existing waste management regulations are limited however, each country sets its own standards and regulations making universally enforced waste management practices non-existent.